ISISComputingGroup/ibex_developers_manual/Keithley-2001.md

 *  To configure the IOC, the user needs to set `ACTIVATE_CHAN_%d` macros to `1` in the client or `globals.txt`.
 In the macro, `%d` is a two-digit, zero-padded number between 1 and 10, e.g. `01`, `05` or `10`.

 * If one channel is activated, then the device reads the value using a single-shot protocol.
-If more than one channel is active, it scans through all of these channels quickly intern.
+If more than one channel is active, it scans through all of these channels quickly intern with a delay.
+The delay between scans is specified by the `SCAN_DELAY` macro in seconds.

 ## Limitations of the IOC